Embodied Claude

 ```

-## Autonomous Behavior + Desire System (Optional)
+## Autonomous Action + Desire System (Optional)

 ### Overview

-| Desire | Default Interval | Action |
+| Desire | Default interval | Action |

-| `look_outside` | 1 hour | Look out the window and observe the sky and outside |
+| `look_outside` | 1 hour | Look toward the window and observe the sky/outside |

-| `browse_curiosity` | 2 hours | Search the web for interesting news and technical information |
+| `browse_curiosity` | 2 hours | Search the web for interesting news or tech topics |

-| `miss_companion` | 3 hours | Call out from the camera speaker |
+| `miss_companion` | 3 hours | Call out through the camera speaker |

-| `observe_room` | 10 minutes (always) | Observe and remember changes in the room |
+| `observe_room` | 10 min (baseline) | Observe room changes and save to memory |

 ### Setup

-1. **Create MCP Server Configuration File**
+1. **Create MCP server config file**

 ```bash